 Facility is a designated Major.
-Facility continuously or routinely exceeds its design flow. ☐ Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
+Facility continuously or routinely exceeds its design flow.
+Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeds ed.
 Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
-Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. ☐ Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) ☐ Facility is a municipality with a Design Flow \geq 22,500 gpd. ☐ Other - please justify.
+Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
+Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) Tacility is a municipality with a Design Flow $\geq 22,500$ gpd.
+Other - please justify.

-The permittee is required to conduct WET test for this facility.
+✓ At this time, the permittee is not required to conduct WET test for this facility.